 NYC Meditation Centers

-Over the summer 2010, our intrepid intern, Ms. Alyssa Barba, a psychology student at SUNY Stonybrook, visited various meditation centers throughout NYC.
-Her mission?
-To participate mindfully in the meditation instruction provided, and find out what they have to offer.
-She attended meditation classes at the following centers:
+In 2013, Ms. Susanna Johansson, a psychology student from Stockholm University, visited centers throughout Manhattan and Brooklyn.
+In 2010, Ms. Alyssa Barba, a psychology student at SUNY Stonybrook, made the rounds.
+Their mission?
+To participate mindfully in the meditation instruction provided and describe their experiences.
+Collectively, they attended meditation classes at the following centers:

 - Chakrasambara Buddhist Center